-- K. Examination Requirement-Speech-Language Pathology License, Provisional Speech-Language Pathology License, Audiology License - 1.
-The board recognizes only the Educational Testing Service's specialty area examinations for audiology and speech-language pathology as the licensure examination for audiology and/or speech-language pathology.
-Scores received directly from the applicant are not acceptable for licensing purposes. - 2.
-The passing score for the audiology area examination is a minimum score of 170. - 3.
-The passing score for the speech-language pathology area examination is a minimum score of 162. - 4.
-If an individual has never held a license to practice audiology or speech-language pathology in another state, and if the degree program was completed greater than 10 years from the date of application, the passing score on the specialty area examination for audiology or speech/language pathology must have been obtained within the last 5 years.
+K. Examination Requirement-Speech-Language Pathology License, Provisional Speech-Language Pathology License, Audiology License

+1. The board recognizes only the educational testing service's specialty area examinations for audiology and speech-language pathology as the licensure examination for audiology and/or speech-language pathology.
+Scores received directly from the applicant are not acceptable for licensing purposes.

+2. The passing scores for the audiology and speechlanguage pathology area examinations are determined by the educational testing service.

+3. If an individual has never held a license to practice audiology or speech-language pathology in another state, and if the degree program was completed greater than 10 years from the date of application, the passing score on the specialty area examination for audiology or speech-language pathology must have been obtained within the last 5 years.